avifoxi/clinical_trial_match/README.md

 How to Get Involved
 -----------
 Pull requests are welcome!
-Feel free to contact me offline at mwenger at michaeljfox.org
+Feel free to contact me offline at michaelwenger27 at gmail.com